 Click the gear icon at the top-right hand of the screen, and then click Settings.

-Click the Labs tab.
+Click the Advanced tab.
 Do a search for “canned” to find the Canned Responses tool.
 Select the Enabled radio button.
 Then click Save Changes at the bottom of the page.

 2. Make your query letter pretty